Divad614/Calculator_JS/README.md

 My inspiration came from the  Microsoft Calculator on the Windows operating system, it is very similar in design but the functionality differs.

+## Installation:

+1. Simply Install the 3 index files and run the HTML!

 ## Features: